mohitsood5934/JWT-User-Authentication-System-Using-MEANStack/README.md

 });
 ```

---Verify token is a middleware function which will give jwt by extracting it from the Authorization Header
+--  Verify token is a middleware function which will give jwt by extracting it from the Authorization Header

 ```
 //format of token